tjumyk/smonitor/README.md

 ## Disclaimer

-Because this is still an on-going (hobby) project, both the architecture and the implementation are subject to change.
+Because this is still an on-going (hobby) project, there is no quality assurance and both the architecture and the implementation are subject to change.

 ## License